fntneves/laravel-transactional-events/README.md

 DB::transaction(function () {
     ...
     Event::dispatch(new TransactionalClosureEvent(function () {
         // Job will be dispatched only if the transaction commits.
         ProcessOrderShippingJob::dispatch($order);
     });
     ...
 });
 ```

+And that's it.
+There are no further changes required.

 ## Configuration